FelixDux/imposcg/README.md

 ## Functionality
 The software generates graphical plots of the following:

-- Scatter plots of iterated applications of the impact map for a given set of parameter values and initial conditions: https://4nese8424h.execute-api.eu-west-2.amazonaws.com/api/iteration/image
+- Scatter plots of iterated applications of the impact map for a given set of parameter values and initial conditions
-- Plots of the singularity set on the impact surface: https://4nese8424h.execute-api.eu-west-2.amazonaws.com/api/singularity-set/image
+- Plots of the singularity set on the impact surface

 Various other interesting plots will come later, time permitting, including: